developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/troubleshooting/index.md

 ##Troubleshooting
-This section discusses common issues that can occur with possible solutions.
+This section discusses common issues that can occur and possible solutions.
+Server log files can help identify any server errors or exceptions, located in default folder `\Program Files (x86)\Zebra Technologies\ZDVC\Backend Server\log`.

 ###Cannot login or connect to server
 Possible causes: